 - Nope – don’t bother, but I do have another recommendation for you (with a link to purchase link of the preferred product – AND the product you don’t recommend – you will be surprised how many purchase it anyway).

-Ok, so let’s run through the process of writing a review post…
+Ok, so let's run through how to post a review…

 Step 1 – Product identification

 The first step of writing a review post is to find the product or service you want to discuss.
 You should make sure that it is relevant and will be interesting for your readers.
 If your website is covering a single niche, then the products reviewed should fit within it as this will add to your authority and allow people to trust what you are writing about.

 It is always preferable if you have experience with the product however this does not always have to be the case.
 For example, if you are writing a review on fishing reels for example, you should be able to write about it using the following techniques:

 - You can leverage your knowledge of fishing reels to decipher the pros and cons of the product you are reviewing.

 - You can read customer feedback from others who have used the product to see if there are any patterns (such as a number of reviews talking about how a particular area can break for example).

 IfF however you are not familiar with the product, which is common if you are reviewing new models or releases for example, then you will need to do some more research into how it works and what the outcomes are.